Fixed Deposit Interest Rates

 Taxability of Fixed Deposit

-5. In case your total income is below the taxable limit i.e. Rs.
-2.5 lakhs, you can avoid TDS by submitting Form 15G to the bank.
+5. If total income is below the taxable limit, i.e. Rs.
+2.5 lakhs, one can avoid TDS by submitting Form 15G to the bank.

-6. In the case of senior citizens if your total income is below the taxable limit then you can avoid TDS by submitting Form 15H to the bank.
+6. For senior citizens, if total income is below the taxable limit, one can avoid TDS by submitting Form 15H to the bank.

 Conclusion